Engineering Case Study

 Administrative System

-- Member control center with per-user detail views
+- Member management and per-user detail views

 - CRM-style contact notes